-Scammers have been running employment scams overseas using the offer of fake jobs in New Zealand companies.
-The people running these employment scams are pretending to be NZ employers and may be trying to get money from individuals.
+Netsafe continues to receive reports of employment scams including several where organisations have been impersonated on social media pages.
+Many scams will include accurate information and appear quite realistic at first glance.
+The people running these employment scams are pretending to be NZ employers and may be trying to get money or personal information from individuals.

-- A monthly salary (NZ salaries are given as annual figures)
+• A monthly salary (New Zealand salaries are normally given as annual figures)

-- An amount in New Zealand dollars after tax (NZ salary figures are given as before tax)
+• An amount in New Zealand dollars after tax (New Zealand salary figures are given as before tax)

-- Hours of work per day (NZ employers specify hours per week)
+• Hours of work per day (New Zealand employers specify hours per week)

-Call the New Zealand number provided: In many cases the scammers use software that mimics New Zealand phone numbers to appear real.
-Call the number to check – if there is no dial tone, it may be a scam.
+- Call the New Zealand number provided.
+In many cases the scammers use software that mimics New Zealand phone numbers to appear real.
+Call the number to check and if there’s no dial tone, it may be a scam